liferay/lexicon-site/src/pages/docs/satellites/Sites/buttons.md

 ![Button site active and button site active borderless](../../../images/sites/ButtonSitesActive.jpg)

-These buttons would appear normally as triggers of actions and tools as a part of the [Asset Toolbar](./assetToolbar.html) element.
+These buttons are primarily used as triggers for actions and tools in the [Asset Toolbar](./assetToolbar.html).

 #### Secondary blue buttons

-On the other hand we have a type of button that appears only when the user is logged in and has editing permissions on the portlets and their content.
-These buttons are built following the same pattern of the Secondary Button but using the blue as a distinctive color.
+This variation only appears for logged in users that have editing permissions for the corresponding portlet and its content.
+This button variation also extends Lexicon's secondary button and is identified by the distinctive blue color.

 **Default**